HimeshRavi/WebAPI/README.md

 ### Instruction to Run the WebAPI

 1) Download/Clone the repository.
-2) Open the solution in Visual Studio.
+2) Open the solution in Visual Studio (preferably 2017).
 3) Press `Ctrl+F5` to build and run.